jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 #### Dynamic DNS and why you will probably need it

-Most domestic internet connections change their external IP address after a short period, you might want to set up a "dynamic DNS" which gives you a static (sub-)domain you can access and share with others.
-For further information, please look if your router already provides this feature or use an external DynamicDNS provider.
+Most domestic internet connections change their external IP address after a short period.
+To avoid problems with this, you might want to set up "dynamic DNS" to get a static (sub-)domain you can share with others.
+Please research how to do that for your specic set up.
+Your router might support some "dynamic DNS" providers out of the box.
+If this is not the case, set up a dynamic DNS client as described by the dynamic DNS provider you chose.

 ## Backing up the Server